Paying into Pillar 3a is worthwhile. Even bit by bit.

 Interest rate levels have a crucial impact on asset growth

-The interest rates have been at a record low for quite some time.
-In this environment, capital accumulation takes place significantly slower in Pillar 3a.
-For example, if you calculate with an interest rate of 0.1 percent over a time horizon of 35 years, during which the maximum amount of CHF 6,883 permitted today is always paid, then the resulting, cumulative interest income is CHF 4,386 and the final net worth is CHF 245,291.
+Interest rates are still incredibly low.
+In this environment, capital accumulation in Pillar 3a takes place at a significantly slower pace.
+For example, if you assume an interest rate of 0.1% over a time horizon of 35 years during which the maximum amount of CHF 7,056 (maximum amount for 2023) is contributed annually, then the resulting, cumulative interest income is CHF 4,496 and the final net worth is CHF 251,456.
 An extended low-interest phase significantly reduces wealth accumulation.

-With the interest level rising again and an average interest rate of 1 percent, interest income would increase to almost CHF 48,710.
-At 4 percent, a final net worth more than twice as much comes together as with an interest rate/return of just 0.1 percent.
+With the interest level rising again and an average interest rate of 1%, the interest income would increase to CHF 49,934.
+At 4%, the resulting final net worth is more than twice as high as it is at an interest rate and return of just 0.1%.

 Securities solutions generate higher yield opportunities